 The particular gene responsible for producing the striped coat pattern is called the 'mackerel' gene, presumably because it gives a cat mackerel-like stripes.

-It also gives the striped tabby a distinctive 'M'-shaped marking on his forehead.
+It also gives the striped tabby a distinctive 'M'-shaped marking on his forehead, which you can also see on the wild European lynx, below.

 Confusingly, the Governing Council of the Cat Fancy in the UK calls the same kind of cat a Tabby Point Siamese.